vefunder/protocol-research-review/articles/Angle/agEUR_post_Euler.md

 * 1.52 wETH
 * 203k FEI

-The protocol also had ~$11.8m in deposits from its SPLs, ~$71.0k from the HAs and a surplus of ~$5.58m.
+The protocol also had ~$11.8m in deposits from its SPLs, ~$71.0k from the HAs, and a surplus of ~$5.58m.

-Following the exploit, Angle's liabilities far exceeded assets, and the reserves in the Core module were inferior to the value of the claims of agEUR holders,  Standard Liquidity Providers, and of the remaining hedging agents.
+Following the exploit, Angle's liabilities far exceeded assets.
+The reserves in the Core module were inferior to the value of the claims of agEUR holders, Standard Liquidity Providers, and the remaining hedging agents.

 ## Effect on Curve pools and agEUR peg